KhaledGhandour/skid_steer_robot/README.md

 This project is an autonomous skid-steer robot equipped with:

-1-2D Lidar (A2 RPLIDAR): Provides 360-degree distance measurements to create a 2D map of the robot’s surroundings, essential for obstacle detection and mapping.
+- **2D Lidar (A2 RPLIDAR):** Provides 360-degree distance measurements to create a 2D map of the robot’s surroundings, essential for obstacle detection and mapping.
-2-Camera (RealSense D435): Captures depth and color images for advanced perception tasks, including object recognition and spatial understanding.
+- **Camera (RealSense D435):** Captures depth and color images for advanced perception tasks, including object recognition and spatial understanding.
-3-IMU (MPU 6050): Measures acceleration and angular velocity to provide orientation and movement data, crucial for stabilization and navigation.
+- **IMU (MPU 6050):** Measures acceleration and angular velocity to provide orientation and movement data, crucial for stabilization and navigation.
-4-Ultrasonic Sensor (HC-SR04): Uses sound waves to measure distance to nearby objects, useful for collision avoidance and distance sensing.
+- **Ultrasonic Sensor (HC-SR04):** Uses sound waves to measure distance to nearby objects, useful for collision avoidance and distance sensing.
-5-Mono Camera (object detection & visual navigation) 6-3D LiDAR (high-resolution 3D perception)
+- **Mono Camera** (object detection & visual navigation)
+- **3D LiDAR** (high-resolution 3D perception)

 Built using ROS (Robot Operating System) for sensor fusion and navigation.